5hwb/ASBTransliteratorLibrary/README.md

 ## About

-This is a GUI Java program that aims to transliterate traditional English orthography into more phonetic ways to write English, as well as transliterate between different phonetic orthographies and scripts.
+This is a GUI Java program that aims to transliterate between different phonetic orthographies and scripts.

-At this point in time, it can transliterate between phonetic English orthography (Even Better English Orthography, abbreviated as 'EBEO') and a collection of foreign scripts including Korean hangul, Thai script, and Tibetan script.
+At this point in time, it can transliterate between phonetic English orthography (Even Better English Orthography, abbreviated as 'EBEO') and a collection of foreign scripts including Korean hangul and Khmer script.

 ## How it works